pcwilliams/where/README.md

 # where
 Simple iOS Application for showing current time, location, speed and device orientation

-This is an attempt to learn Swift programming and interaction with the Map and Device APIs.
+This is an attempt to learn Swift programming and interaction with the `SwiftUI`, `CoreLocation`, `CoreMotion` and `MapKit` APIs.

 I don't mind admitting that ChatGPT helped me with the code!

 <img src="https://github.com/user-attachments/assets/d4b36b59-2a1b-4d77-aa14-b70ace16d506" width="300">